rafaelrcamargo/known.nvim/README.md

 - The UI should be consistent.
   - The UI should not change drastically from one plugin to another.
   - CLS (Cumulative Layout Shift) should be avoided.
-- The UI should de lazy and never block the user.
+- The UI should be lazy and never block the user.

 </details>